letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.2 Who can request revocation

-Anyone can request revocation at any time via the certificate revocation interface of the ACME Protocol, as defined in Section 7.6 of RFC 8555.
+Anyone can request revocation via the certificate revocation interface of the ACME Protocol, as defined in Section 7.6 of RFC 8555.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).